Youth Leadership

 At Brightline, we believe that empowering future leaders within frontline communities is one of the strongest ways to create change.
 We partner with community groups to create opportunities for underserved youth to learn more about their environment; lead local projects; and build the skills to engage with public policymakers.
 These leadership programs offer young people training and intensive involvement in community issues and services, empowering them to become effective leaders and spokespeople for their communities.

-Brightline’s recent youth partnership programs include:
+Brightline’s current youth partnership programs include:

 AIR QUALITY youth program